 An employer would, however, be able to agree with a transferred employee to change their terms, as long as the transfer itself is not the reason for the amendment or if it can show an ETO reason for changes in the workforce.
 The employer’s reason for the changes must therefore be considered carefully.

 Employers should approach this subject with caution and seek legal advice from the outset, before they attempt to make any changes to employees’ contracts.
 Lyons Davidson’s employment teams are happy to provide such advice.
-For more information, please contact us on 0117 904 6000.
+For more information, please contact our Employment Law team or call us on 0117 904 6000.